iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 > It worked well initially but its last check was in February and nothing I do (sort of uninstalling/reinstalling) will get it to check again.
 I turned off all the battery saver options on my phone, nothing limits it at all, and yet suddenly it just doesn't work.
 An app like this is exactly what we need right now but it's only good if people install and use it, and we can't use it so there's no point installing it.<br> :date: __2021-03-23 22:31:32__

 > Nothing but battery problems since installing.<br> :date: __2021-03-22 13:10:57__

-> Says -0- activity.
-Michigan in 7-10 days went uptic 53% in cases.
-We have the variant.
-Useless.
-Questions below presume I have pre-knowledge of 3 subjects.
-This is useless.
-ABSOLUTELY USELESS.<br> :date: __2021-03-21 18:53:40__

-> Works for a few days then stops.
-It says it's on but no readings for two weeks.
-Reloaded twice.
-Still don't work right.
-Reloaded as you said to.
-Still no readings since the 23rd.
-Installed and Uninstaller 6 times.
-Still not working right.
-Last exposure check was on the 13th.
-The app is an excellent idea just wish it would work.<br> :date: __2021-03-21 15:51:41__

-> I am giving up on this app.
-It stops checking.
-I reload it.
-It works for a few days and stops.
-It is partcularly likely to stop checking when I leave home to shop or go to the doctors, exactly when I need it.
-I do not have a Samsung phone.
-Battery saving is turned off for this app.
-I open it daily to keep it active.
-All other apps work.
-The fact is that this app simply does not work.<br> :date: __2021-03-20 01:16:52__

-> Constantly stops checking .
-Need to Uninstall and reinstall every few days. edit: that sites instructions are terrible.
-I tried multiple times to figure it out.
-And needed to do anything extra to get your app to work still means it's terrible and deserves 1 star.
-EDIT AGAIN: yeah those instructions aren't exact, but I did it and the app would still stop checking after a couple days.
-Even if I opened the app every single day.
-No one should have to change settings for this to work.<br> :date: __2021-03-19 16:20:36__

-> Everyone has sams complaint.
-Time to uninstall.<br> :date: __2021-03-18 19:08:35__